MicrosoftDocs/azure-docs-sdk-java.it-IT/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-whats-new.md

 <!-- URL List -->

-[Azure Toolkit per IntelliJ]: ../intellij/azure-toolkit-for-intellij.md
+[Toolkit di Azure per IntelliJ]: ../intellij/azure-toolkit-for-intellij.md
 [Installing the Azure Toolkit for Eclipse]: azure-toolkit-for-eclipse-installation.md

 [Azure Sign In Instructions for the Azure Toolkit for Eclipse]: azure-toolkit-for-eclipse-sign-in-instructions.md